jessicamalnik/bama-rushtok-brand-index/README.md

 ## What is this?

-Sorority rush week at the University of Alabama — known as Bama Rush — became one of the most brand-saturated events in American consumer culture after #BamaRush went viral on TikTok.
+Sorority rush week at the University of Alabama (i.e. known as Bama Rush) became one of the most brand-saturated events in American consumer culture after #BamaRush went viral on TikTok.
 What started as outfit-of-the-day content became a live, real-time showcase for brands ranging from Van Cleef and Arpels to Shein.

 This dataset documents every brand that shows up in that ecosystem: what they sell, which schools they appear at, how they're referenced (organic outfit posts, sponsored activations, OOTD cost breakdowns, local service providers), and whether they're publicly traded.